JorisPianezze/mesonh_beta_test_guide/docs/source/external_ressources/external_data/extract_icon_data/extract_icon_data.rst

 The official website is https://www.icon-model.org/

-For Meso-NH, only the ICON-EU was tested.
+For Meso-NH, only the ICON-EU digestion was tested.

 Historical mode
 *******************************

-No data have been found yet.
+No data are publicly available

 Operational mode
 ***********************************